Sarah-Connie/T3A2-A/README.md

     - As a public user, I want to search for a missing person.
     - As a public user, I want to share a missing person to a social media platform.
 >
-- Generic User (any user not of the admin/police type, and also logged in):
+- General User (any user not of the admin/police type, and also logged in):
     >
-    - As a logged-in generic user, I want to be able to see all the reports I've made.
+    - As a logged-in general user, I want to be able to see all the reports I've made.
-    - As a logged-in generic user, I want to be able to update my account details.
+    - As a logged-in general user, I want to be able to update my account details.
-    - As a logged-in generic user, I want to lodge new missing person reports.
+    - As a logged-in general user, I want to lodge new missing person reports.
 >
 - Logged-in Police:
     >
     - As a logged-in police user, I want to change my station details.
-    - As a logged-in police user, I want to update the details of a currently logged case made by a generic user.
+    - As a logged-in police user, I want to update the details of a currently logged case made by a general user.
     - As a logged-in police user, I want to add a new missing person report.
 >
 - Logged-in Admin:
     >
-    - As a logged-in admin user, I want to see a list of all users.
+    - As a logged-in admin, I want to be able to modify any user-type's listing.
-    - As a logged-in admin user, I want to see how many missing person reports are filed.
+    - As a logged-in admin, I want to be able to delete any user-type's listing.
-    - As a logged-in admin user, I want to view all the police stations are using the site.
+>

 #### Stage 2 - User Personas
 After understanding the general needs of the intended users, in order to gain better insight on these users' needs, we created user personas.
 These personas are representative of the intended users of the site, and allows us to understand, as developers, what their needs are in the creation of features to be included in the site.

-** Public users are generic users not logged-in; generic users are logged-in users that are also not police or admin.
+** Public users are general users not logged-in; general users are logged-in users that are also not police or admin.

 - Betty is considered a public user.
     >
     ![Betty persona](./docs/betty-persona.png)
 >
-- Peter is considered a generic user (logged-in).
+- Peter is considered a general user (logged-in).
     >
     ![Peter persona](./docs/peter-persona.png)
 >